franke-hub/SDL/src/doc/Journal/Nasties.md

 response, then closed the connection.
 On Linux, this stress test would run for several seconds and then the client connection would fail with the error "Cannot assign requested address."
 Furthermore, the server would not complete normally.
 It had to be interrupted.
-This problem did not occur on Windows.[1]

 I approached the problem by going after the server problem first.
 Server's that don't *always* shut down properly need fixing.
 I added a bunch of debugging traceh() statements, trying to figure out exactly where the program was stuck.
-I narrowed it down to ~/src/cpp/lib/pub/Socket.cpp, in Socket::listen.
+I narrowed it down to ~/src/cpp/lib/pub/Socket.cpp, in Socket::accept.
 The
-::accept following the ::listen wasn't completing.
+::accept wasn't completing.
 Furthermore, the logic in TestSock.cpp to stop the StreamServer thread didn't work.
 Closing both the listener socket and the client socket still left the ::accept in limbo.